zandax online course logo

 3. Creativity

 Ever heard someone say, "no two days are alike in this job"?
 You might have said it a few times yourself!
 As a supervisor, you're constantly challenged by new events -- and problems.
-That means you need to be creative in solving them.
-To be a creative problem solver you must:
+This means you need to be creative in solving them.

 • Be open to new ideas